OlintoYale/NCBI_rentrez/README.md

 ##  GenBank_rentrez_window.R
-Usage: R script to download SARS-CoV-2 fasta sequences from NCBI/nuccore DB using Rentrez.
+Usage: R script to download SARS-CoV-2 fasta sequences from NCBI/nuccore DB using Rentrez from the command line.
 This script download fasta sequences for a specific time window, and for  a specific geographic location (USA/State) defined by the user.

 The user MUST submmit three arguments: (1): initial time (ie. 220608), (2): final time ( i.e.: 220820), (3) Geographic location where the fasta sequences were submitted, (i.e: TX)